tiepdotme/serenade-wind/_posts/2020-02-07-past-present-and-future.md

 share: true
 image:
     thumbnail: /images/small/pinball.jpg
 excerpt: After a couple weeks spent with ideas about the future pinballing around in my mind, I finally got some closure on a few things.
 The present is the only time that you actually have control...
 ---
+{% include toc %}
 {% assign pwimg="past-present-future" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}